Vyral/brendon-payne-recruiting/_drafts/do-low-cost-high-quality-leads-exist.md

 {% include youtube.html %}

-Certain challenges can prevent agents from getting low-cost, high-quality leads, but there are solutions to these challenges.
+<center>Certain challenges can prevent agents from getting low-cost, high-quality leads, but there are solutions to these challenges.</center>

 Getting low-cost, high-quality leads is the name of the game in real estate.
 You have to generate leads in order to do business.